Froese Psychological Services

 • Falling behind other students

-• Behaviour concerns (e.g. not listening to the teacher, or being disruptive in class).
+• Behavioural concerns (e.g. not listening to the teacher, being disruptive in class, breaking rules, etc.)

-Sometimes schools will put strategies and supports in place to help a child but are still finding the child to be struggling and are not sure what else might help.
-A psychological assessment will help provide answers as to why a child is struggling and provide additional supports and strategies to help them not only succeed both in a school setting but at home as well.
+Sometimes schools will put strategies and supports in place to help a child, but are still finding the child to be struggling and are not sure what else might help.
+A well conducted and explained psychological assessment will help provide answers as to why a child is struggling and provide additional supports and strategies to help them not only succeed in a school setting, but also at home.

 What are the Benefits of an Assessment